dschuurman/archie-pi/README.md

 sudo ./install-modules.py
 ```
 A menu will appear allowing you to select and install various modules.
-Once the script completes, the new content should be visible at: `http://10.10.10.10`
+The installer will allow you to select multiple modules at once by pressing
-(note that some content may require a reboot before it appears - see the instructions given in the final steps).
+the key association with each module.

-The installation may take some time, depending in the size of the package(s)
+Depending on size of the modules selected and your internet spped, the installation may take a long time to complete and may be left unattended during the install.
-and the speed of your connection.
+Once the script completes, the new content should be visible at: `http://10.10.10.10`.

 Note that some content requires substantial storage space,
-so it is important to ensure that you select an adequately sized microSD card or
+so it is important to ensure that you select an adequately sized microSD card (or
-USB drive.
+USB drive).

 Another script is included module removal.
 To remove a module, type:
 ```